DirectoryTree/Bartender/README.md

 Bartender::routes();
 ```

+Set up your [Socialite Providers](https://socialiteproviders.com/) in your `services.php` configuration file:

 > [!important]
-> Remember to register the callback URLs in your OAuth provider's settings.
+> Remember to register the redirect URLs in your OAuth provider's settings.
-> For example, your Google OAuth callback would be `/auth/google/callback`.

-Set up your [Socialite Providers](https://socialiteproviders.com/) in your `services.php` configuration file:

 ```php
 // config/services.php